chamarapaul/poetic-source/poems/algol68/zen-masters-guide.md

     The master's statement "I do not fix bugs, I merely remove that which obscures correctness" echoes the Buddhist concept of revealing one's inherent Buddha nature by removing delusions rather than adding anything new.
 ---
 # The Master's First Teaching: The Nature of Bugs #
-proc beginner asks = void: begin
+PROC beginner asks = VOID: BEGIN
     student speaks("Master, I found a bug!");
     master replies("Who is the bug?");
     student speaks("In my code!");
     master replies("Show me your code without bugs");
     # The student was enlightened #
-end;
+END;

 # The Second Teaching: The Path of Print Statements #
-proc print debugging = void: begin
+PROC print debugging = VOID: BEGIN
     # Before printf: darkness #
     # After printf: darkness #
     # But now we know where we stand #